 The first step to mastering the instrument is understanding how the different parts of a trumpet work together.
 Here we’ll be looking at the B♭ trumpet, the most common type.

 The mouthpiece is the interface between the player and the instrument.
+It’s also probably the most complex part of a trumpet (related: Trumpet Mouthpiece Sizes, Shapes and Features).
 The interplay of exhaled air and controlled lip vibrations create the sound that is refined and modulated along its path through the trumpet until it exits the bell as music.

 A trumpet player may own several mouthpieces, each for different styles or technical requirements of the music.

 Of all the various trumpet parts, the mouthpiece is the most personal.
 For sanitary reasons, never use another person’s mouthpiece without sterilizing it before and after use.
 The easiest way to clean and sterilize a trumpet mouthpiece is to immerse it in a pan of boiling water for 5 minutes.

 The mouthpiece receiver is the hole in the end of the leadpipe into which the mouthpiece is inserted.
 Take care to keep dirt and debris from entering the trumpet through here.

 Never force a mouthpiece into the receiver.
 If it gets stuck, you may need to use a mouthpiece puller device or take the instrument to a repair shop and pay someone to remove it for you.